 Lamb shawarma’s iconic status reaches well beyond the borders of the Middle East.
 Come to think of it, what better way to eat a roast than in a casual pita-pocket.
 I’ve deviated slightly from tradition by including a splash of red wine and a little stock for the gravy.
 The result is a chestnut-coloured pan sauce that’ll have everyone breaking bread to mop up the sticky sauce.

-As Ottolenghi, the Middle Eastern guru explains in his book, Jerusalem. – The best way to eat a shawarma is stuffed into warm pita pockets with chopped onion, parsley and a sprinkling of sumac.
+As Ottolenghi, the Middle Eastern guru explains in his book, Jerusalem – The best way to eat a shawarma is stuffed into warm pita pockets with chopped onion, parsley and a sprinkling of sumac.
 Finish with the quintessential tomato and cucumber salad.
-If your Easter celebration leads you in this direction, I’d include a bowl of hummus and a tabbouleh inspired bulgar wheat salad, too.
-Alternatively, roast potatoes with all the trimmings will do the trick.
+If your Easter celebration leads you in this direction, I’d include hummus and perhaps a tabbouleh salad too.

 The FeedFeed, features this recipe and a host of other delicious ways with lamb.
 You can hop over there by clicking on the link.
 And for dessert?
 Chocolate, of course.
-This Nutella chocolate mousse cake will hit the sweet spot.
+My Nutella chocolate mousse cake is a huge favourite.
 Happy Easter ♥

 Slow-roast lamb shawarma